chrisjrn/kaas/README.md

 lack of a scripting interface.

-This is the server component of Keymote, my Android Keynote Remote, which can be found on the [Play Store](https://play.google.com/store/apps/details?id=net.noogz.keymote).
+This is the server component of Keymote, my Android Keynote Remote, which can be found on the [Play Store](https://play.google.com/store/apps/details?id=net.noogz.keymote) (restricted to approved testing users only).

 Basic use -- Command Line